 - Because of the filling, this cake is a little tricky to test for doneness.
 If the top of the cake is still wobbling when you open your oven, don’t even try.
 Once it has set, find a couple different spaces toward the center where cake is showing through and test until you find a spot that is mostly cake and not filling.
 The cake is done when a toothpick or cake tester comes out clean or with just a few crumbs.

 - Try not to leave any large pockets of filling when swirling it into the cake, because the pockets will sink as the cake cools.

-- For more small-batch breakfasts, you might also like these Banana Pancakes for Two, Small-batch Cinnamon Rolls, and Crepes for Two.
+- For more small-batch breakfasts, you might also like these Banana Pancakes for Two, Small-batch Cinnamon Rolls, and Waffles for Two.